t-d-k/LibreCrypt/docs/FAQ.md

 > * And for all this, you have to **pay for them?!!**
 >
 >
-> I could list another few dozen reasons for not using these products, but I think you get the picture - DoxBox is simply better!
+> I could list another few dozen reasons for not using these products, but I think you get the picture - FreeOTFE is simply better!

 * * *